At the Detroit Zoo

 Speckled mousebirds are a dull brown color.
 Their beaks are black on the top and pinkish on the bottom.
 Their long, pale, brown tails account for half their overall length.

 Speckled mousebirds have reversible outer toes, which gives them the versatility to hang upside down and climb tree trunks.

-Speckled mousebirds have a slow metabolism for birds, and thus do-not need to spend every hour in search of food.
+Speckled mousebirds have a slow metabolism for birds, and thus do not need to spend as much time in search of food.